yamash723/macos/README.md

 ## Features

-- System configuration automation.
+- Install CUI and GUI apps with plugins and configurations.
-- CUI apps using Tmux, Zsh, Neovim, FZF, and more.
+- Configure full MacOS system settings.
-- GUI apps using VSCode, iTerm, Karabiner, and more.
+	- There are also scripts for [Windows and Linux](https://github.com/ryuta69/dotfiles/tree/master/system/.windows_and_linux).
 - WM and Launcher using Yabai, Skhd, and Alfred like below.

 [full video link](https://youtu.be/Gv_rnu-dDOs)